sabpdo/portfolio-sabpdo/docs/index.md

 features:
   - title: Blogs
-    details: Some cool blogs you'll write this semester!
+    details: Some cool blogs I wrote this semester!
     link: /blogs
   - title: Assignments
-    details: All of your assignments will be posted on your portfolio.
+    details: All of my assignments.
     link: /assignments
   - title: About Me
-    details: You'll implement a small bio about yourself on here!
+    details: Read to find out a bit more about me!
     link: /about
 ---